derekwaters/ansible_devops_demo/demo_aiops/README.md

 - infra.aap_configuration (available from Red Hat Cloud Console Automation Hub only)
 - ansible.eda
 - redhat.openshift
+- infra.aap_utilities

+and that you have installed:
+- pip
+- pip install kubernetes

 6) Deploy the OpenShift AI environment using the instructions here: